Watch out: Protocol pitfalls abound as Trump heads abroad

 A smiling Netanyahu replied: “Who knows?”

 He pushed his way to the front of a pack of world leaders as they got into position for a photo at a NATO meeting in Brussels in 2017.
 He belittled Canadian Prime Minister Justin Trudeau over Twitter after leaving a fractious meeting of the Group of Seven industrialized nations last year in Canada.
-And he arrived late to Windsor Castle when he met the queen for the first time last year.
-Her schedules are arranged so she doesn’t have to wait for anyone.
+And he walked steps ahead of the queen at Windsor Castle when the pair met for the first time last year.

 Trump’s penchant for flattery is not lost on the Japanese, with Prime Minister Shinzo Abe going all-out to become perhaps Trump’s closest friend among global leaders.
 The frills of a state visit, including meeting Naruhito and an imperial banquet, should bring out the best in Trump, said Michael Green, senior vice president for Asia and Japan chair at the Center for Strategic and International Studies.